everton-dgn/boilerplate_webpack/README.md

 - Some conventions widely used in the React ecosystem were used.
 For example:

   - In the root of the components folder, an export index was created to facilitate the use of components with named import.
-In this way, to use a component just import it as an object and use it with the prefix "C", thus avoiding several unnecessary lines of imports:
+In this way, to use a component, just import it as an object and use it with the prefix "C", thus avoiding several unnecessary lines of imports:

     ```jsx
     import * as C from 'ui/components'